-4 Instagram Marketing Tips
+4 Instagram Marketing Tips for Businesses

 Instagram has come a long way from its beginning as a mobile app where users could post one image at a time in 2010.
 Today, the platform boasts advanced functionality, over 500 million users, and 15 million business profiles which make marketing on the platform even more important.
 Looking for Instagram marketing tips?
 You’re in the right place!

 One of the biggest advances for marketers was the introduction of free business profiles.
 If your business has a regular Instagram account, you can easily switch to a business account.
 Click the gear icon in your profile and select “Switch to Business Profile.”
 Instagram will then walk you through the necessary steps to create your business account.

 Unique features with Instagram Business